 And why stand in line when there is an app that lets you book a seat for that dinner, event or show in seconds?

-The need for speed is especially pronounced with millennials, who grew up on technology and because many things have come so easily to them, they are always willing to pay their dues.
+The need for speed is especially pronounced with millennials who grew up on technology.
+And because many things have come so easily to them, they aren’t always willing to pay their dues.
 They want what they want in 3 easy steps and they want it yesterday.
 Many are willing to cut corners and even cheat to get it.

 Everything, it seems, can be acquired instantly, the great job, the amazing relationship, the fame, the fortune and ultimately, the success.
 But very few people are in fact, hearing the full story.

 Success is more a product of hard work and determination than luck.
 Don’t allow our age of internet fame and accidental billion-dollar startups fool you.
 Yes, there are exceptions to the rules but what guarantees do you have that you who will be the exception?
-Remember that for every article that goes viral, there are thousands of wonderful pieces of writing that receive little to no attention, for every famous movie star, there are thousands of aspiring actors who are struggling to get work and for every successful start-up, there are tens of thousands of others that never made it.
+Remember that for every article that goes viral, there are thousands of wonderful pieces of writing that receive little to no attention.
+For every famous movie star, there are thousands of aspiring actors who are struggling to get work.
+For every successful start-up, there are tens of thousands of others that never made it.

 The belief in instant success stories will only prevent you from fully understanding and appreciating what it takes to build a meaningful life.
 But the rarity of runaway success shouldn’t be a reason to become pessimistic or to stop pursuing your goals.
 In fact, it should be a very good reason to pursue something significant.
 You will be pursuing it because you find joy and fulfilment in the process not because you’re looking for instant fame and fortune as an outcome.

 - Choosing What To Wear To Work.
 Is it Ever That Serious? - August 2, 2021